News

 With just over a lap to go, Manly went to the front to assist with the chase just as Raynolds dropped her breakaway companion up ahead.

-Matilda Raynolds in AusCycling Road Race National Championship
+Matilda Raynolds on the attack in the AusCycling Road Race National Championship

 The race came back together on the final climb and Corset drove the pace over the summit, reducing the field to just 10 riders, with Manly among those distanced.